desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 A section id represents the unique id within the subspace that the section has.
 This is used everywhere else along with the subspace id to uniquely identify this section.

 ### Parent ID (Optional)
-The ID that identifies the parent section of a section.
+The ID that identifies the parent of a section.
+This is set by default to `0`, which represents the root section of a subspace, but it can set to any other section's id to create a tree-like sections structure.

 ### Name
 The human-readable name of a section.